 A Quick Note On The Information Provided:

 We strive to provide the most accurate information possible.
 The dental night guards (sometimes referred to as occlusal guard) suggested in this article are basic appliances used to alleviate teeth grinding, jaw clenching (bruxing) and to protect your veneers, crowns and bridges.
 They can even be worn as an anti-aging device.
-Some individuals require custom made dental night guards.
-Custom made occlusal guards are used to treat issues such as jaw alignment, Severe TMJ and tooth misalignment.
+Some individuals may require more complex custom dental night guards.
+Some custom made occlusal guards can be used to treat issues such as jaw alignment, severe TMJ and tooth misalignment.
 A licensed dentist will be able to evaluate and determine which dental guard is best suited for your needs.

 Custom Dental Night Guards

 In a dental office the average cost of the occlusal guard can be anywhere from $300-$1000.
 Online you can get them for as low as $80.
 What gives?
-People are even applying through their dentist for Care Credit, a medical credit card a custom fit dental night guard (sometimes called an occlusal guard).
+People are even applying for Care Credit (a medical credit card through their dentist) to pay for the custom fit dental night guard (sometimes called an occlusal guard).
 As if our society isn’t in enough debt, it’s everyday situations like these that make things even worse.

-I was watching a documentary from director Tom Shadyac (of Ace Ventura) called “I Am” Its good stuff! watch it if you get a chance!).
+I was watching a documentary from director Tom Shadyac (of Ace Ventura) called “I Am”.
+Its good stuff!
+Watch it if you get a chance!
 The film touched on something that I found myself thinking about over and over.
-Tom talked about how nature only takes what it needs and how we as humans, get into this mindset of “needing more”.
+Tom talked about how nature only takes what it needs and how we (human beings) get into this mindset of “needing more”.
 Why is it that some people have more than enough while others are struggling to get by?

 On a larger scale, medical cost is a huge political issue and since I am just one tiny person I won’t tackle that giant.
 Maybe later.
-Right now, I just want to focus on a tiny important area amongst a big giant blob of a problem.
+Right now, I just want to focus on a speck amongst a big giant blob of a problem.

 The Dentist and their dental night guards.